 ‘Morality pills’ may be the US’s best shot at ending the coronavirus pandemic, according to one ethicist

-COVID-19 is a tragedy of the commons.
+COVID-19 is a collective risk.

 It threatens everyone, and we all must cooperate to lower the chance that the coronavirus harms any one individual.
 Among other things, that means keeping safe social distances and wearing masks.
 But many people choose not to do these things, making spread of infection more likely.